badumbatish/gccrs-workspace/README.md

-# 🫘 CS162 Workspace 🫘
+# gccrs-workspace

 ## Introduction

-Welcome to the CS162 Workspace, a Docker-based environment for CS 162!
-This image is designed to provide a standardized development environment for students regardless of host architecture or OS, without the hassle of VPN'ing into an instructional machine.
+Welcome to the gccrs-workspace, an ARM64 Docker-based environment for the gccrs designed to be used with MacOS!

+This is created to standardized the development process.

 ## Prerequisites
 Docker is a cross-platform tool for managing containers.
-You can use Docker to download and run the Workspace we have prepared for this course.
-The Workspace for the course may undergo significant changes every term; do not use one from a previous semester.

 First, you will have to download and install Docker to your machine so you can access the Workspace.
 This can be done in one of following two ways.